followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeList/05 Data Binding/035 Custom Sources/10 Load Data.md

-To load data from the server, the **CustomStore** needs the [load](/Documentation/ApiReference/Data_Layer/CustomStore/Configuration/#load) function.
+The **CustomStore** needs the [load](/Documentation/ApiReference/Data_Layer/CustomStore/Configuration/#load) function to load data from the server.
 This function accepts a set of **loadOptions** and passes them to the server.
 The server must process data according to the **loadOptions** and send the processed data back.
 The members of the **loadOptions** depend on which data processing operations the **TreeList** delegates to the server.

 The example below shows how to implement the **load** function for all data processing operations.
 Note that in this example, the **CustomStore** is not declared explicitly.
 Instead, **CustomStore** operations are implemented directly in the **DataSource** configuration object to shorten the example.